mightymaxworks/pickleplus/MOBILE_APP_HANDOFF_DOCUMENT.md

 ## 🎯 PROJECT VISION SUMMARY

 Transform Pickle+ into the world's first AI-powered trading card-based sports ecosystem, starting with a mobile-first pickleball tracking app.
 Every player becomes a collectible card with dynamic stats and development stories.
-The platform evolves from simple match tracking to comprehensive life optimization while maintaining pickleball as the core entry point.
+The platform evolves from simple match tracking to comprehensive life optimization while maintaining pickleball as the core entry point, with progressive Web3/blockchain integration for verifiable achievements and cross-platform card ownership.

-**Core Mission**: Create an addictive, educational trading card collection experience that makes pickleball players want to improve, connect, and share their development journeys.
+**Core Mission**: Create an addictive, educational trading card collection experience that makes pickleball players want to improve, connect, and share their development journeys, with eventual blockchain integration for verifiable achievements and decentralized ecosystem growth.

 ---